 The Investment Committee reports to Council annually in a public document on sustainability.

 As outlined in the Investment Policy Statement, for its perpetuity capital, the University owns units in the Oxford Endowment Fund, managed by OUem.
 This is an investment vehicle where the University, some members of the collegiate University, and a small number of select external UK charities, have pooled their perpetuity capital to gain the scale and expertise of a dedicated investment approach.
-Its approach to sustainability is contained in its Performance, ESG and Stewardship Report.
+Its approach to sustainability is contained in its OEF Report.